bananno/ancestry9/README.md

 Genealogy research is one of my favorite hobbies.
 There are many existing websites and services for research and organization.
 I built this tool to consolidate all of my research according to my own preferences.

 For privacy reasons, the full database is not available online.
-I am building a separate a separate app for sharing my data: [acpancestry](https://github.com/bananno/acpancestry), which is hosted at [elasticbeanstalk.com](http://ancestry.cp3msbrmnj.us-west-2.elasticbeanstalk.com/).
+I use this tool for organizing, then a separate website for sharing parts of the data: [github.com/bananno/acpancestry](https://github.com/bananno/acpancestry), online at [https://ancestry.annacpeterson.com/](https://ancestry.annacpeterson.com/).

 ## Run locally